iann0036/aws-account-controller/README.md

 #### Uninstallation

 To remove this solution, ensure that both S3 buckets have their objects removed then delete the CloudFormation stack.
 The SES Receipt Rule Set will revert back to `default-rule-set`.
+An attempt will be made to terminate the Connect instance, however you should verify this occurs.

 ## Usage